iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Always crashing.
 After I fill out everything to book the appointment this app crashes.
 It's been doing this for over a year and I always have to go to the website to make the appointment.<br> :date: __2020-06-12 21:53:18__

-> The doctors don't pay attention to the medications you take the time to fill out and will just prescribe the first one that pops up<br> :date: __2020-05-19 05:58:46__

 #### 1-star reviews